-- 1. Estimation of blood glucose content. - 2.
-Estimation of glycogen in liver
+- 1. Estimation of blood glucose content.

+- 2. Estimation of glycogen in liver

-- 3. Determination of Blood cholesterol content. - 4.
-Determination of Iodine number of fats to evaluate the biological value. - 5.
-Total count of RBC and WBC. - 6.
-Differential count of WBC. - 7.
-Determination of serum phosphatase activity. - 8.
-Estimation of blood urea content. - 9.
-Determination of serum acetylcholine esterase activity. - 10.
-Estimation of RNA concentration by Diphenylamine method. - 11.
+- 3. Determination of Blood cholesterol content.

+- 3. Determination of Iodine number of fats to evaluate the biological value. - 4.
+Total count of RBC and WBC. - 5.
+Differential count of WBC. - 6.
+Determination of serum phosphatase activity. - 7.
+Estimation of blood urea content. - 8.
+Determination of serum acetylcholine esterase activity. - 9.
+Estimation of RNA concentration by Diphenylamine method. - 10.
 Estimation of serum LDH activity.

-PRACTICAL: CYTOGENETICS
+COURSE V: PRACTICAL: CYTOGENETICS

-to study the chromosomal structure, location and function in cells.
-It includes the study of chromosome number, appearance and chromosomal behaviour in processes such as cell division. gaining expertise in culture and maintenance of Drosophila melanogaster to study the morphology of wild type and mutants of Drosophila flies, including their life cycle
+- To study the chromosomal structure, location and function in cells.
+It includes the study of chromosome number, appearance and chromosomal behaviour in processes such as cell division. - gaining expertise in culture and maintenance of Drosophila melanogaster - to study the morphology, and Life Cycle of wild type Drosophila melanogaster and various types of mutants. - To understand the Monohybrid, Dihybrid and Sex linked pattern of inheritance of characters by analysis of genetic crosses in Drosophila

-- be knowledgeable about genetic crosses and analysis of progeny - understand the details of polytene chromosome and chromosomal anomalies understand different stages of meiosis and chromosomal segregation - understand the technologies employed and the technical workflow
+- get practical exposure to conduct and analyse genetic crosses and their pattern of characters - understand the details of polytene chromosome and chromosomal anomalies - understand different stages of meiosis and chromosomal segregation and anomalies - Study and observe the Mitochondria and Barr Body

 - 1. Study of Life cycle, culture and maintenance of Drosophila melanogaster. - 2.
-Study of Morphology (wing, sex comb, genital plate and bristles) of Drosophila melanogaster - Study of mutants of Drosophila melanogaster- Dominant, Recessive, Autosomal, Sexlinked and Multiple mutations - 4.
+Study of Morphology (wing, sex comb, genital plate and bristles) of Drosophila melanogaster - Study of mutants of Drosophila melanogaster Dominant, Recessive, Autosomal, Sex-linked and Multiple mutations - 4.
 Genetic crosses and analysis of P1, P2, F1, F2 & test cross progeny in Drosophila:(a) Monohybrid (b) Dihybrid (c) Sex-linked inheritance - 5.
 Study of Polytene chromosomes of Drosophilamelanogaster - 6.
-Study of inversion heterozygotes in D. anannassae - 7.
+Study of inversion heterozygotes in D.anannassae - 7.
 Study of meiotic stages and chromosome anomalies in grass hopper testis - 8.
 Study of Barr body using buccal smear of volunteers - 9.
 Observation of mitochondria using Janus green stain